pinglab-utils/KG-Projects/docs/index.md

 ## A Sample KG Project

 Following is a sample knowledge graph class project prepared by instructors.
-We encourage students to follow the similar pattern and add more information
+We encourage students to follow the similar pattern and add more information.

 -----------